magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 data -> CommentBox -> CommentList -> Comment
 ```

-The value of the `this.state.data` got from the server is passed down
+The value of `this.state.data` got from the server is passed down
 to the `CommentList` component.
 Each comment contained in
 `this.state.data` is then passed to the `Comment` component of the
 list.
 Only new or updated `Comment` components will be redraw.